 Whey, derived from milk, is prized for its wide range of amino acids, including the branch chain amino acids that stimulate muscle synthesis.
 It’s also very quickly absorbed, so it’s a great choice for after a workout.
 Research studies indicate that whey is preferred over other forms of protein for muscle synthesis, especially after you work out.
 One of my favorite brands for taste and clean ingredients is Teras Whey.
 If you like the idea of whey, but you’re sensitive to milk, try their Vanilla Goat Whey Protein.
 Goat’s milk has a different type of protein compared to cow’s milk and some people find it easier to digest.

-Casein is also derived from milk, and provides a full range of amino acids.
+Casein is also derived from milk and provides a full range of amino acids.
 However, it’s a more slowly absorbed form of protein and it tends to stick around in your body for longer.
 It might not give your muscles as much of a boost right after a workout, but it will help to curb your appetite for longer.
 It’s good to use as a filling between meal or bedtime snack.

 Egg white protein is a good option for those who are sensitive to dairy.
 It has a neutral taste and good bendability.
 However, while it will help you meet your protein goals, research suggests that it’s not very effective in stimulating muscle growth.

 Collagen is the newer protein supplement on the block.
-It’s most commonly made bones and cartilage.
+It’s most commonly made of bones and cartilage.
 It’s not a complete protein, but it is high in the amino acids that build and repair skin and connective tissue – hence the reported claims that collagen is beneficial for skin, hair, nails, joints, and even blood vessel elasticity.
 Personally, I haven’t tried it, but I’ve heard it’s tasteless, dissolves easily, and many people swear that they see or feel benefits.
 Unfortunately, right now, there’s limited research to support the claims.
 If you want to give it a try, NOW Foods is a brand I like.

 Just as with plant-based protein powders, there are some negatives associated with animal-based supplements.
 Obviously, if you eat a vegan diet, they’re not an option.
-The biggest negative is the risk of allergy from egg or dairy proteins.
+The biggest negative is the risk of allergy to egg or dairy proteins.
 If you have known allergies to the proteins in these foods, you should not use protein powders derived from them.
-Lactose intolerance is different that a milk allergy.
+Lactose intolerance is different than a milk allergy.
 Lactose is the carbohydrate in milk, so the protein powders should be low in lactose, but if you’re very sensitive, you may want to avoid them.
 It’s important to know that whey and casein powders can come in an isolate form which is about 90-95% protein, or a concentrate form which may only be only 80% protein, with the remainder of the product containing carbs (i.e. lactose) and fat.